-Competition - The electricity production sector in Israel has expanded and evolved during recent years, with the introduction of privately held electricity production facilities.
-Dorad is subject to competition from existing or new electricity producers, who will attempt to sell electricity directly to private customers, including Dorad's customers or potential customers.
+Competition - The electricity production sector in Israel has expanded and evolved during recent years, with the introduction of privately held electricity production facilities and virtual suppliers of electricity.
+Dorad is subject to competition from existing or new electricity producers and from virtual suppliers, who will attempt to sell electricity directly to private customers, including Dorad's customers or potential customers.
 The added competition may reduce the rates received by Dorad and therefore decrease its revenues and profitability.